---->

 emissions also had different abilities to penetrate matter, seeing

-low-penetration electric charge signals as material particles and
+low-penetration electric charge signals as more likely material particles and

-high-penetration magnetic signals as non-material - so his effluvia
+high-penetration magnetic signals as more likely non-material energies or 'spirits' -

-signal emissions were perhaps in modern physics terms 'quanta'.
+so his effluvia signal emissions were perhaps in modern physics terms

 though the idea of force fields is a quite different idea requiring